Kurds locked in tense Syria prison standoff with jihadists

 The SDF is counting on the besieged jihadist fighters running out of ammunition and supplies, Abdel Rahman said.

-He said talks were taking place for some of the Kurdish forces and prison staff trapped inside to be freed in exchange for medical treatment for wounded jihadist fighters.
+He said talks were taking place for some of the Kurdish troops and prison staff trapped inside to be freed in exchange for medical treatment for wounded jihadist fighters.

-The Observatory put the number of hostages held inside the prison at 27 with around 40 people whose whereabouts are unknown.
+The Observatory put the number of hostages held inside the prison at 27, while the whereabouts of at least another 40 people were unknown.

+Abdel Rahman said that while foreign IS members were thought to oppose a negotiated settlement, many of the Syrians among the inmates favoured swap talks.

+As bodies were still being retrieved from the scene of the battle and after sporadic clashes overnight, the death toll for the spectacular jailbreak attempt rose to 166.